Dr Scott Schofield

 MBBS FRACP (PEM)

-As a father of two young children, Scott appreciates the importance of your child’s health, development and wellbeing.
+As a father of two children, Scott appreciates the importance of your child’s health, development and wellbeing.

 Training & Development

-Aside his consultation at Snap Paediatrics, Scott is a Senior Staff Specialist in Paediatric Emergency Medicine for Sunshine Coast Hospital and Health Service, a Visiting Medical Officer in Paediatric Emergency Medicine for the Sydney Children’s Health Network and a Senior Lecturer for the School of Medicine and Dentistry at Griffith University.
-He is also an Alumni of Clinical Excellence Queensland’s Healthcare Improvement Fellowship.
+As well as being one of the founders of Snap Paediatrics, Scott is a Senior Staff Specialist in Paediatric Emergency Medicine for Sunshine Coast Hospital and Health Service where he manages the Paediatric Emergency Department, provides and supervises clinical care and trains and educates junior doctors in best-practice Paediatric care.
+He is a Senior Lecturer for the School of Medicine and Dentistry at Griffith University and an Alumni of Clinical Excellence Queensland’s Healthcare Improvement Fellowship.